Chapter 6: The Great West Road

 “What is the urgency that brings you here?”

-Finishing our tea, he had suggested that we walk the grounds of the mission, and for him to show me the changes.
+Finishing our tea, he suggested that we walk the grounds of the mission, and for him to show me the changes.

 Inside the church we halted before the altar, standing in the gloom as the bright outside light was restricted through four narrow windows set high in each wall.
 What remained of this sunlight belatedly bounced up from small pools of shimmering light on the floor from whence its reflection was absorbed by the dull hue of the walls.